trambarhq/trambar/docs/architecture.md

 `EnvironmentMonitor` will fire the event whenever the browser environment changes in some way (e.g. resizing of the browser window).

-In each case, `Application` responds by creating a new instance of the component's proxy object.
+In each case, `FrontEnd` responds by creating a new instance of the component's proxy object.
 This behavior is tailored for the typical response of React components' `shouldComponentUpdate` method.
 So called pure components don't perform any work unless they receive new props.
 When a prop is an object, only a shallow comparison is done usually.
 Creation of new proxy objects is designed specifically to trip this detection mechanism.

 ## Asynchronous operations